TheHarmacist97/Shader-Notes/Structure/Exposed Properties.md

     }
 ```

-The Inspectors of Unity render the above text as![[Pasted image 20230721121705.png]]
+The Inspectors of Unity render the above text as![[Exposed Properties.png]]

 >[!info]- Exposed Property Syntax
 >Any exposed property follows this syntax